Bacon Deviled Eggs

 hard boiled eggs in a pot with a lid after boiling so they sit and finish cooking.

 After testing lots of methods over the years, this is the one I rely on for perfectly cooked, easy-to-peel eggs every time.
-You start the eggs in cold water, bring them just up to a boil, then let them sit covered off the heat before shocking them in an ice bath.
 It’s simple and gives you tender whites and bright yellow yolks without that gray ring.

 Here’s exactly how I do it:

-• Bring to a boil: Set the pan over medium-high heat.
+• Bring to a boil: Set the pot over medium-high heat.
 Let the water come up to a steady boil (you’ll see big bubbles breaking the surface around the eggs).

-• Prepare an ice bath: While the eggs sit, fill a large bowl with cold water and plenty of ice.
+• Prepare an ice bath: While the eggs are cooking, fill a large bowl with cold water and plenty of ice.

-• Shock the eggs in ice water: When the time is up, use a spoon or tongs to transfer the eggs straight into the ice bath.
-Let them sit at least 10-15 minutes, until completely cool.
+• Shock the eggs in ice water: use a spoon or tongs to transfer the eggs straight into the ice bath.
+Let them sit a few minutes, until cooled.

-• Dry and chill or peel: Once cooled, you can gently dry the eggs and refrigerate them (unpeeled) until you’re ready to make deviled eggs, or peel them right away and move on to filling.
+• Peel or refrigerate: Once cooled, you can gently dry the eggs and refrigerate them (unpeeled) or peel them right away and move on to filling.

 hard boiled eggs in an ice bath in a metal bowl so the egg shock and cool quickly.

-Lyuba’s Tried and True Tips for Easy-Peel Eggs:
+Lyuba’s Tried and True Easy Peel Eggs Method

 halved perfectly cooked hard boiled eggs lined on a cutting board.

-Mix the filling: Add the mayo, Dijon mustard, pickle juice, a pinch of salt and pepper, and most of the crispy bacon and chives (save a little for topping).
-Stir everything together until the filling is smooth, creamy, and slightly thick (note: it should hold soft peaks on the spoon and not look runny).
+Make the filling: Add mayo, Dijon, pickle juice, salt, pepper, and most of the crispy bacon and chives (save some for topping).
+Stir until thick, creamy, and smooth.
+The filling mixture should hold soft peaks and not be runny.

-Taste and adjust: Give the filling a quick taste and adjust the seasoning with a little more salt, pepper, or mustard if needed.
+Taste and adjust: Give it a quick taste and tweak with more salt, pepper, or mustard as needed.

 piping the smooth and creamy deviled egg filling into the cooked half of egg white.